Undergrad First Year Physics Guide (https://phas.ubc.ca/undergrad-first-year-guide)

 - If you do not have credit for BC high school Physics 12 or equivalent, you must take PHYS 100.
 This is required by Faculty of Science, even though PHYS 100 is not listed in any degree specializations.

 - Life science students normally take PHYS 101.
 Because many medical schools require two university physics courses, many life science students take additional physics courses.
-PHYS 102 has been replaced by PHYS 118, and the PHYS 119 lab (they both are also offered in the summer).
+PHYS 102 has been replaced by PHYS 118, and the PHYS 119 lab (PHYS 101 and 118 are also offered in the summer).

 - Most physical science students take PHYS 117, PHYS 118, and the PHYS 119 lab.
 Students not pursuing physical science degree can also take PHYS 117, PHYS 118 and PHYS 119 lab.